elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 ### How REST Actions Connect to Transport Actions

-The Rest layer uses an implementation of `AbstractClient`. `BaseRestHandler#prepareRequest` takes a `NodeClient`: this client know how to connect to a specified TransportAction.
+The Rest layer uses an implementation of `AbstractClient`. `BaseRestHandler#prepareRequest` takes a `NodeClient`: this client knows how to connect to a specified TransportAction.
 A `Rest*Action` implementation will return a `RestChannelConsumer` that most often invokes a call into a method on the `NodeClient` to pass through to the TransportAction.
 Along the way from `BaseRestHandler#prepareRequest` through the `AbstractClient` and `NodeClient` code, `NodeClient#executeLocally` is called: this method calls into `TaskManager#registerAndExecute`, registering the operation with the `TaskManager` so it can be found in Task